zenml-io/zenml/README.md

 code, ZenML enables developers across your organization to collaborate more effectively as they develop to production.

--💼 ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is production-ready from the get-go.
+- 💼 ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is production-ready from the get-go.

 - 👨‍💻 ZenML empowers ML engineers to take ownership of the entire ML lifecycle end-to-end.
 Adopting ZenML means fewer handover points and more visibility on what is happening in your organization.

--🛫 ZenML enables MLOps infrastructure experts to define, deploy, and manage sophisticated production environments that are easy to share with colleagues.
+- 🛫 ZenML enables MLOps infrastructure experts to define, deploy, and manage sophisticated production environments that are easy to use for colleagues.

 ![The long journey from experimentation to production.](docs/book/.gitbook/assets/intro-zenml-overview.png)

 ZenML provides a user-friendly syntax designed for ML workflows, compatible with any cloud or tool.
-It enables centralized pipeline management, allowing developers to write code once and effortlessly deploy it across various infrastructures.
+It enables centralized pipeline management, enabling developers to write code once and effortlessly deploy it to various infrastructures.

 <div align="center">
     <img src="docs/book/assets/stack.gif">